qlawmarq/resume/Curriculum vitae_English.md

 #### Development of UI components library to be used in the team

-- Developed UI component library that can be commonly used by all frontend development team
+- Developed UI component library that can be commonly used by all frontend development team.
 - Application Technologies
   - React.js
   - TypeScript